MiniFate/MiniFate/_chapters/00-outline.md

 > {:.key-def}
 > | Conflict: | `The Pirate King has Vanished Without a Trace` |

+TODO: and just like that the players have created a new part of the world.
+There is a Pirate king, and he's gone missing.
+(But better writing)

 ## Character Creation

 Player characters (PCs) are mechanically simple but narratively diverse.